Small vs. Large Accounting Firms: Which One to Hire?

 • family businesses.

-You can classify them between two major categories, full-service firms, and specialty firms.
-Full-service firms offer all types of accounting services such as bookkeeping, audit, and risk advisory.
+Full-service firms offer all types of accounting and bookkeeping services.
 Specialty firms, meanwhile, have at least one specialized service.
 The common examples are bookkeeping firms, tax firms, and audit firms.

 The service quality differs per firm.
 Some firms, though small, can provide excellent accounting support at par with the ones you can avail of from a large firm.
-Other firms, on the other hand, may fall behind your expectation.
+Other firms, on the other hand, may fall behind your expectations.

 To guarantee excellent service, make sure to perform due diligence on your shortlisted firms.
 Always do your research to minimize risks.
-You can also read this guide about how you can choose the right outsourcing partner.

-• Customized and scalable services
+Customized and scalable services

 One of the main benefits of working with a small firm is you can get customized services based on your specific needs.
-Rather than choosing a package that’s closest to your need, you can select which service and number of hours will work best for you.
+Rather than choosing a package that’s closest to your needs, you can select which service and number of hours will work best for you.
 This can save you more because you only pay for the services you use.

-They’re also more flexible and scalable.
-You can easily upgrade or downgrade your account without going through a lengthy process.
-However, there can have limitations in availing of another service, especially if the firm you chose to work with doesn’t specialize in that particular area.
+However, there can be limitations in availing of another service, especially if the firm you chose to work with doesn’t specialize in that particular area.

-Another advantage of working with a smaller firm is its friendly atmosphere.
-Because they have a smaller client base and fewer employees compared to their larger counterparts, small firms are more invested in building genuine relationships with their clients.
+Because they have fewer employees and cater to a smaller client base, small firms are more invested in building genuine relationships with their clients.

 Maintaining close communication with a small firm is also easier and more personal.

-• Service costs
+Service costs

 Large accounting firms

-• Service costs
+Service costs

-Client relationships at large accounting firms tend to be more transactional than personal.
-Despite a large number of employees, they also have a huge pool of clients.
+Despite having thousands of employees, they also have a huge pool of clients.
 They may not be able to adapt themselves to your specific needs.
-If you prefer to receive personalized accounting support, and you want to work closely with your accountant, working with big firms won’t suit you.

 Work with D&V Philippines